tardate/LittleArduinoProjects/README.md

-# 849 Little Electronic Art Projects
+# 850 Little Electronic Art Projects

-> Latest addition :sparkles: [Ultrasonic Levitator Kit](./Kinetics/Levitation/UltrasonicLevitatorKit) - Investigate acoustic levitation by building a cheap ultrasonic levitator kit that uses common 40kHz ultrasonic transmitters driven by STC15F101W microcontroller and a TC4427 power MOSFET.
+> Latest addition :sparkles: [CD4024 Counter](./Electronics101/CD4024/Counter) - Introducing the CD4024 7-stage binary counter with a basic demonstration circuit.

 LEAP is just my personal collection of electronics projects - usually involving an Arduino or other microprocessor in one way or another.
 Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting.